bioFAM/MOFA2/README.md

 * **Analysis of microbiome data**: in preparation...
 <!-- * [**Robustness analysis and model selection**](https://raw.githack.com/bioFAM/MOFA2/master/MOFA2/vignettes/model_selection.html) -->

+## Web server
+We provide a [Shiny-based web server](http://www.ebi.ac.uk/shiny/mofa/) to interactively explore MOFA models.
+Note that the web server only provides basic functionalities.
+For a comprehensive analysis please use the MOFA2 R package.

 ## Contact
 E-mail: Ricard Argelaguet (ricard@ebi.ac.uk)
 Slack: we have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).

 ## Frequently asked questions (FAQ)